jst-gxtm/gxtm/README.md

 - Hi, I’m @Gautam,
 - I’m interested in programming.
 - I’m currently learning python.
-- I’m looking for security breached.
+- I’m looking for security breaches.
 - How to reach me?
 Through shining the bat signal on the sky.

 <!---